DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

-  Pupil: When you catch it you have to stop straight away so don’t keep running.
+  Pupil: When you catch it you have to stop straight away so don't keep running.
   Then you can pivot.

 Teacher: Great –
-why don’t you try again?
+why don't you try again?

 {/details}